learn-co-curriculum/ds-flex-phase-2-project-overview/README.md

 + The reviewing instructor will then discuss any feedback or action items for the presentation

 * Next, you will go through your **technical notebook**
-+ Please have the notebook open and pre-run before your review (if possible)
++ Please have the notebook open and pre-run before your review.
 + Depending on which project it is, the reviewing instructor will focus on a few areas of the notebook and generally will NOT have you talk through 100% of it

 * After reviewing the notebook and presentation, the reviewing instructor will submit feedback based on the rubric in Canvas (with the changes requested, if relevant)